klay-music/klay-beam/klay_beam/README.md

 Helpers for running massively parallel Apache Beam jobs on audio data.

+**NOTE:** This is Beta.
+Documentation is incomplete.
+Expect breaking changes prior to v1.0.

 Processing large batches of audio data can be very time consuming.
 It is often helpful to spin up many instances to apply transformations or extract features from a large audio dataset.
 This package bundles a collection of utility methods